 All Ulster University Students are entitled to free and automatic membership of the Students' Union.
-UUSU is made up of 7 elected full time officers across the four campuses.
-There are three Overall officers: President, VP Education and VP Sport and Wellbeing.
+UUSU is made up of 7 elected full time officers across the three campuses.
+There are four overall officers: President, VP Education, VP VP Sport and Wellbeing and VP Equality & Belonging.
 There are also Site Vice-Presidents responsible for each campus.